There are many decisions to make during the home buying process including the type of home, neighborhood, payment range, and mortgage type.

 FHA 203k vs. Fannie Mae Homestyle Renovation

-What if a buyer desires to combine a purchase and small to large renovation?
+What if a buyer desires to combine their purchase with a renovation?
 We have several great options to solve this prevalent issue.
 Whether it is by choice or appraiser required repairs, renovation loans provide solutions for buyers.
-The basic structure of a renovation loan is that the purchase price and the renovation cost is added together.
+The basic structure of a renovation loan is that the purchase price and the renovation cost is combined.
 Then the new loan amount is figured based on the loan type chosen.

-The most popular renovation/home improvement loan is the FHA 203k loan and there are two types.
-Together they provide from very minimal improvements up to major renovations including structural.
+The most popular renovation/home improvement loan is the FHA 203k loan, and there are two other types.
+Together they provide from very minimal improvements up to significant renovations including structural.
 Just like a regular FHA purchase, 203k loans require only a 3.5% minimum down payment of the total purchase price + renovation costs.

-Another awesome, but less known renovation product is the Fannie Mae Homestyle Renovation loan.
-Just like FHA, it allows small to large home improvement projects including tear downs.
+Another fantastic, but lesser-known renovation product is the Fannie Mae Homestyle Renovation loan.
+Just like FHA, it allows small to large home improvement projects including teardowns.
 Furthermore, Homestyle Renovation has other conventional loan benefits such as able to provide financing for the purchase and renovation of a primary, secondary, or investment property.

 FHA vs. Conventional Loan Seller Paid Closing Costs

-Even though there are lots of other reasons to choose either FHA vs. conventional, sometimes it comes down to the need of seller paid closing costs for the buyer.
-Mostly, this comes into play on lower priced homes.
+Sometimes the choice between FHA and conventional comes down to the need of seller paid closing costs for the buyer.
+Mostly, this comes into play on lower-priced homes.
 Each mortgage loan program has limits on how much the seller could contribute towards the buyer’s closing costs.

 Primary or secondary residence:

 - 3% of sales price if less than 10% down payment